z00ze/vat/README.md

 # vat
+This is a simple python application to get information about company based on a known VAT number.
+Cherrypy is handling the requests and information is retrieved from the external service (ec.europa.eu's Vat service) if the vat number is not found in the database.
+Valid information is saved to the database for faster processing in the future.

+MySQL was chosen to store the information as it is widely used, hence this project could easily be maintained in the future.
+Performance wise, MySQL might be overkill for this project at the start, but should be solid solution for long time while scaling up.
+In case this API would have 'a lot' requests per seconds, Elastic Search would become feasible solution.

 **API**
 ----
-  This is simple API to retvieve company information based on a known VAT number.

 * **URL**